Playroll Blog

 10 Best Employer of Record (EOR) Providers in 2025

 Your choice in EOR provider can make all the difference in your ability to successfully hire internationally.
-Our shortlist of best Employer of Record services for 2025 includes Playroll, OysterHR, Rippling and Papaya Global.
+Our shortlist of best Employer of Record solutions for 2025 includes Playroll, OysterHR, Rippling and Papaya Global.
 Compare pricing and top features to make the best choice for your business.

 Employer of Record